Stroller15/Stroller15/README.md

 ### <p>Documenting my tech journey here!</p>

 > [!WARNING]
-> Perhaps you may see many incomplete projects here; they are all a result of my learnings and curiosity.
+> You may see many incomplete projects here; they are all a result of my learnings and curiosity.

 <!--<p align="center">
   <img src="https://media.giphy.com/media/CuuSHzuc0O166MRfjt/giphy.gif" width="30%"  height="30%" align="right">